tsipkens/bidias/README.md

 #### Contact information and acknowledgements

 This program was largely written and compiled by Timothy Sipkens ([@tsipkens](https://github.com/tsipkens), [tsipkens@uwaterloo.ca](mailto:tsipkens@uwaterloo.ca)) while at the
 University of British Columbia and the University of Alberta.
-Code excerpts were contributed by [@ArashNaseri](https://github.com/ArashNaseri) from the University of Alberta, including implementation of the L-curve optimization method of [Cultrera and Callegaro (2016)][7_CC_Lcurve] among other optimizations.
+Some code was also contributed by [@ArashNaseri](https://github.com/ArashNaseri) from the University of Alberta, including implementation of the L-curve optimization method of [Cultrera and Callegaro (2016)][7_CC_Lcurve] among other optimizations.

 Also included is a reference to code designed to quickly evaluate the transfer function of particle mass analyzers (e.g. APM, CPMA) by [Sipkens et al. (2020b)][2_AST].
 See the parallel repository parallel repository [https://github.com/tsipkens/mat-tfer-pma](https://github.com/tsipkens/mat-tfer-pma) for more details.